 I=(1000×600)/(√3×400)=866A

 Please note that 2 (1.7~2) is the density of copper.
-If you go with 1.7 then 25% extra ampere will not be required.
-Now we have to reach 541mm^ by multiplying the height and thickness of copper like 108×5=540A.
-If this size of copper plate is not available in the market then take the nearest size but upper size.
+If you go with 1.7 then 25% extra ampere will not required.
+Now we have to reach 541mm2 by multiplying the height and thickness of copper like 108×5=540A.
+If this size of the copper plate is not available in the market then take the nearest size but upper size.

 Some Common Busbar Size: